Syrian air defenses confront Israeli attack in Damascus -state TV | Law-Order

 Syrian air defenses confront Israeli attack in Damascus -state TV

-The statement added "targeting some points in the vicinity of the city of Damascus and the vicinity of the city of Homs".
-The Israeli military had no immediate comment on the reported strike in Syria.
+Syrian air defenses confronted an "Israeli aggression" in the Damascus countryside on Thursday, Syrian state-owned Ekhbariya TV and state news agency SANA said.
+A Syrian military source said in a statement "the Israeli enemy carried out an air aggression this evening with bursts of missiles from the direction of southeast Beirut" in Lebanon and "targeting some points in the vicinity of the city of Damascus and the vicinity of the city of Homs".

-Syrian air defenses confronted on Thursday an "Israeli aggression" in the Damascus countryside, Syrian state-owned Ekhbariya TV and state news agency (SANA) said.
+Syrian air defenses confronted an "Israeli aggression" in the Damascus countryside on Thursday, Syrian state-owned Ekhbariya TV and state news agency SANA said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)